From CPQ to CLM – The Next Step in the Manufacturing Sales Journey

 - Document Management.
 This type of technology brings visibility, traceability, audit history and management reporting to the entire quote to termination process.
 With a centralized document management system, you reduce document clutter, missing documents and multiple versions of documents residing in multiple places.
 This keeps the team in sync, communication with the customer accurate and gives the company document control assurance.

 Contract Lifecycle Management software automates an otherwise largely manual and labor intensive paper process.
 With supporting technology, contracting documents are assembled in dramatically less time and approval processes are streamlined thereby decreasing sales cycle durations.
 This automation also enables repeatable processes which improve document accuracy and internal compliance measures in order to reduce risk and liability to the company.

 Contract Lifecycle Management software benefits such as increased salesforce productivity and sales cycle acceleration are powerful capabilities for sure, but the two most strategic benefits are clearly the reduction of risk and the proven increase in revenue production.

-In an Aberdeen report titled, Configure-Price-Quote: Best in Class Deployments that Speed the Sale, the research firm found that sales pros using contract management software out-performed those without this technology in terms of team attainment of sales quota (64% compared to 46%), percentage of sales reps achieving annual quota (62% compared to 46%), lead conversion rate (36% compared to 30%), proposal volume (18.2 compared to 16.6 proposals per rep per month) and sales cycle duration (3.46 compared to 4.56 months).
+In an Aberdeen report titled, Configure-Price-Quote: Best in Class Deployments that Speed the Sale, the research firm found that sales pros using manufacturing CRM software with contract management out-performed those without this technology in terms of team attainment of sales quota (64% compared to 46%), percentage of sales reps achieving annual quota (62% compared to 46%), lead conversion rate (36% compared to 30%), proposal volume (18.2 compared to 16.6 proposals per rep per month) and sales cycle duration (3.46 compared to 4.56 months).